DEShawResearch/msys/doc/source/overview.rst

 The `Ct` is the highest level of molecular organization, after the `System`.
-Many file formats, including MAE, SDF, etc., contain multiple structures, and it can be convenient to represent the entire contents of a such a file in a single msys `System` without losing the distinction between structure records.
+Many file formats, including MAE, SDF, etc., contain multiple structures, and it can be convenient to represent the entire contents of such a file in a single msys `System` without losing the distinction between structure records.
 When msys loads such a multi-component file, each entry gets placed in its own `Ct`.
 Another use for the `Ct` objects is when one `System` is appended to another.
 If there were no `Ct` objects, then `Chains` in one system might be unintentionally combined with `Chains` in the other system if the `Chains` had the same name.
-Finally, `Ct` blocks provide a space for arbitrary metdata about system components to be stored.
+Finally, `Ct` blocks provide a space for arbitrary metadata about system components to be stored.

-`Chains` in msys represents collections of `Residues`.
+`Chains` in msys represent collections of `Residues`.
 Their main purpose is to hold the traditional chain and segment name information used in popular formats such as PDB.